mardiros/tursu/docs/source/step_definition.md

 (step-definition)=

-# Step Definition
+# Step definition

 To match gherkin steps into python code, we used a [pattern matcher](#tursu.runtime.pattern_matcher).

 The definition of the step is written using the syntax of the pattern matcher.

-Tursu has two pattern matcher, a default pattern matcher which is documented here,
+Turşu has two pattern matcher, a default pattern matcher which is documented here,

 and a regular expression pattern matcher for even more flexibility, but less readable.

-## Default Pattern Matcher
+## Default pattern matcher

 The default pattern matcher is based on curly brace to discover variable, and it match a single world.